sholladay/pogo/README.md

 Adding routes is easy, just call [`server.route()`](#serverrouteroute-options-handler) and pass it a single route or an array of routes.
 You can call `server.route()` multiple times.
 You can even chain calls to `server.route()`, because it returns the server instance.

-Add routes in any order you want to, it's safe!
+Add routes in any order you want to, it’s safe!
 Pogo orders them internally by specificity, such that their order of precedence is stable and predictable and avoids ambiguity or conflicts.

 ```ts
 server.route({ method : 'GET', path : '/hi', handler : () => 'Hello!' });